Jan Antonín Koželuh

-Jan Antonín Koželuh (also Johann Antonin Kozeluch, Koscheluch, Jan Evangelista Antonín Tomáš; 14 December 1738 in Velvary – 3 February 1814 in Prague) was a Czech composer.
+Jan Antonín Koželuh (also Johann Antonin Kozeluch, Koscheluch, Jan Evangelista Antonín Tomáš; 14 December 1738 – 3 February 1814) was a Czech composer.

 Life

-Koželuh was a pupil of Josef Seger and studied under the Jesuits in Brenitz.
+Koželuh was born on 14 December 1738 in Velvary, Bohemia.
+He was a pupil of Josef Seger and studied under the Jesuits.
 He studied in Vienna under Christoph Willibald von Gluck and Florian Gassmann.
 In 1784, he became a concert master in St. Vitus Cathedral for thirty years and the organist at the Strahov Monastery.
 His works includes 45 Masses, a Requiem, an oratorio, two operas, four symphonies, and several woodwind concertos.
 As one of the most respected Czech composers of his time, he also composed serious Italian operas: Allesandro nell' Indie was performed in 1769 and Demofoonte in 1772.

-He was the teacher of his cousin Leopold Koželuch, whose name was originally also Jan Antonin Koželuh, but who changed his name in 1773.
+He was the teacher of his cousin Leopold Koželuch, whose name was originally also Jan Antonín Koželuh, but who changed his name in 1773.

+Koželuh died on 3 February 1814 in Prague.